I’ve been on a carnivore diet for over a decade, and pork is a regular part of my diet.

 Is Pork Red Meat?

-In fact, before the 80s, pork was thought of as red meat.
-Then the pork industry started a campaign in the 80s that got people to think of pork as white meat.
+Pork is red meat.
+In fact, before the 80s, pork was considered red meat.
+Then, the pork industry started a campaign in the 80s that got people to think of pork as white meat.

-In 1987 the National Pork Board invested $7 million into a campaign that advertised pork as lean meat and called it “the other white meat,” which is where the confusion started.
+In 1987, the National Pork Board invested $7 million into a campaign that advertised pork as lean meat and called it “the other white meat,” where the confusion started.

 1. USDA Classification